MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-viewpolicy.md

 ## Confirm the protection service is activated

-The protection service is now automatically activated for new tenants, but it's a good idea to confirm it doesn't need manually activating.
+The protection service is now automatically activated for new customers, but it's a good idea to confirm it doesn't need manually activating.

 1. On the **Azure Information Protection** blade, select **Manage** > **Protection activation**.